I help individuals, couples, and families decode relationship dynamics, transform their suffering into connection, and build resilient bonds

 Hello!
 I’m Kim.

-I’m a Registered Clinical Counsellor and psychotherapist, but you might also call me a student of human behaviour, an advocate for big emotions, a listening (like, truly listening) ear, and a space holder for hope and healing.
+I’m a Registered Clinical Counsellor and psychotherapist, but you might also call me a student of human behaviour, an advocate for big emotions, and a listening (like, truly listening) ear.
 I see healing as a continual process of deepening self-knowledge and advancing our skills of self-inquiry, self-expression, and emotional regulation…not a place we finally arrive.

 I believe we could all use less perfectionism and more self-acceptance, less criticism and more compassion, less fixing and more space to be fully ourselves.

-In my practice, I support people seeking to become more acquainted with the many aspects of the Self and integrate their pain to form a coherent narrative, enabling them to find meaning and purpose in the struggle.
+In my practice, I support people seeking to become more acquainted with the many aspects of the Self and integrate their pain to find meaning and purpose in the struggle.

-My work is essentially about bringing consciousness to the many hidden elements of our being, for the purposes of better relationships: within families, between partners, and to the Self.
+Our work together is about bringing consciousness to the many hidden elements of the psyche, for better relationships: within families, between partners, and to the Self.